triton-inference-server/python_backend/inferentia/README.md

 or simply clone with https.
 Clone this repo with Github to home repo `/home/ubuntu`.

-Ensure that the neuron runtime 1.0 demon (neuron-rtd) is not running and set up and install neuron 2.X runtime builds with
 ```
  $chmod 777 /home/ubuntu/python_backend/inferentia/scripts/setup-pre-container.sh
  $sudo /home/ubuntu/python_backend/inferentia/scripts/setup-pre-container.sh